 We went on our first trip back home in 4 years, and he was making lists of all his old-time favorite restaurants and dishes he would eat upon arrival (none of them were vegan).
 We got there, and he had what I have since called his last 10 day supper.
-He ate all of his favorites until he was blue in the face, we came back, and just a few days later I came home from work and found him sitting on the couch with the strangest look I had ever seen in him (mind you we've been together for almost 16 years so I thought I'd seen it all!).
+He ate all of his favorites until he was blue in the face, we came back, and just a few days later I came home and found him sitting on the couch with the strangest look I had ever seen in him (mind you we've been together for almost 18 years so I thought I'd seen it all!).
 He only said one sentence: "I watched Earthlings".
 For those of you who might not know this movie, it's the most graphic hardcore documentary narrated by Joaquin Phoenix about the treatment of animals in our agriculture system.
 We went out to dinner that night and he ate his first meal as a vegan, six months after I had gone vegan, and without me pushing it on him, or talking him into it.
 It just flowed, and it stuck.

 But what about you?

 I know I was incredibly lucky.
 I still remember the conversation we had over his first meal as a vegan.
 We talked about the film, the animals, and since I had just been so busy trying to adjust to my change, I realized then and there that I hadn't had the chance to talk about any of these issues or the things I had seen with him.
 It was such a powerful moment.
-Look at us now, starting this blog and business together, helping others love their vegan life and find health through it.
+Look at us now, starting this blog and business together, helping others love their vegan life and find well-being through it.
 Yes, I know I was a lucky girl, the luckiest!
 I also know that this is often not the case when it comes to our partners, and that the way to veganism for both of you, might be a long process or it might not even happen.
 I know how hard this can be, especially if you went vegan for ethical reasons like I did.
 Out of all the people I've helped go vegan, and my friends and family who are in relationships where the other person isn't vegan, I've found some common threads, and I've created this list of tips to help you along the process.

 Tips for living with an omnivore when you're vegan